Matriks404/dotfiles/README.md

 If you need to update your local repository, run: `git pull`.

-If you then to copy these files to your home directory run: `cp .bash* ~/`.
+If you need to copy these files to your home directory run: `cp .bash* ~/`.

 # Files